eToro vs Interactive Brokers

 • Crypto holders who want real coin ownership.

-• Serious long-term investors who care about total cost.
+• Serious long-term investors who care about total cost of ownership.

 • Widest UCITS ETF selection in Europe (8,000+).

-• Larger portfolios where FX drag compounds significantly.
+• Larger portfolios where FX drag and order precision compound significantly.

-• Investors who want options, bonds, or futures access.
+• Investors who want options, bonds, advanced order types, or futures.

 At a glance: key features